Ur Cool

 "Ur Cool" is the debut single by Finnish singer Saara.
 It was released on 21 April 2015 through Capitol Records, while its lyric video was released on the same day.
 Upon its release the single reached number-one on the Finnish iTunes top singles list and Spotify Top 50 list.

 Composition

 "Ur Cool" is a pop song that incorporates elements of bubblegum pop and hip hop and lasts for a total of 2:59.
 It was written by Joelle Hadjia, Ronald "Jukebox" Jackson, Harmony Smith, and Carmen Reece, and produced by Jackson.
 The song samples a viral clip from Vine by Elliott Smith.

 Background

 After posting the viral video "What Languages Sound Like To Foreigners", Saara attracted a large fanbase, amassing over 300,000 subscribers to her channel.
 She later posted a video titled "One Girl, 14 Genres" which showcased her musical abilities.
-This video attracted record labels, with her eventually signing to Capitol Records, the record label which has produced singers such as Katy Perry and Sam Smith.
+This video attracted record labels, with her eventually signing to Capitol Records.
 She then began working on her debut album, with "Ur Cool" being its lead single.